 Ensuring broad compatibility expands the reach of the game and maximizes its accessibility to players across different environments.

-These three types of testing—functional, performance, and compatibility—are considered the most important test cases in game development as they directly impact the core functionality, quality, and accessibility of the game.
+Game developers consider functional, performance, and compatibility testing the most important because these directly impact the game’s core functionality, quality, and accessibility.
 By prioritizing these test cases and addressing any issues or deficiencies identified during testing, developers can ensure that their game meets quality standards, performs well, and provides an engaging and enjoyable experience for players.

 Texture Compression, Texture Atlas, and Mesh Optimization are essential for reducing memory usage and improving rendering performance by optimizing textures and 3D models.